 If you’re facing a drug crime, call Combs Waterkotte immediately at (314) 900-HELP or reach out online to schedule a free, confidential consultation with an expert criminal defense attorney in Linn County, MO.
 Our team of skilled drug crimes lawyers is dedicated to fighting aggressively to protect your rights, your freedom, and your reputation

-Drug Crimes Lawyer in Linn County, MO: How is the Severity Determined?
+Drug Crimes Lawyer in Linn County, MO: What Determines the Severity?

 - The quantity of drugs in question